Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms

 A pair $(A,\alpha)$ consists of a Hermitian connection on the trivial complex line bundle $\underline\CC\to\CC$ and a section of it, and $\c$ denotes its gauge-equivalence class under the gauge group $C^\infty(\CC,S^1)$.
 Given a nonnegative integer $n$, the \textit{n-vortex equations} for a configuration $\c$ are

 The solutions are called \textit{n-vortices}, and their moduli space is denoted by $\C_n$.
-For $n=0$ this space is the single point $(0,1)$ up to gauge-equivalence, and when $n>0$ this space has the structure of a complex manifold that is biholomorphic to $\CC^n$.
+For $n=0$ this space is the single point $(0,1)$ up to gauge-equivalence, and when $n>0$ this space has the structure of a complex manifold that is biholomorphic to $\CC^n$ via the map~\eqref{eqn:biholo} below.
 In fact,

 \begin{theorem}[\cite{JaffeTaubes, Taubes:vortex}] Given a nonnegative integer $n$ and a collection of (not necessarily distinct) points $z_1,\ldots,z_n\in \CC$, there exists a unique solution $(A,\alpha)$ of the vortex equation (up to gauge-equivalence) having finite energy and vortex number $n$ and satisfying